Reputation Management

 Will my existing team or employees see that we are working on this?

 Discretion is built into our operational model.
 We don't require access to your internal servers or company social media accounts.
-Most of our work takes place externally, through high-authority editorial placements and technical SEO, meaning the recovery appears to the public (and your staff) as a natural, organic improvement in your digital profile.
+Most of our work takes place externally, through high-authority editorial placements and technical SEO.
+It means the recovery appears to the public (and your staff) as a natural, organic improvement in your digital profile.

 What happens if a new negative story breaks while we are in the middle of a repair programme?